ThreatConnect-Inc/threatconnect-developer-docs/docs/java/java_sdk.rst

 AbstractIndicatorReaderAdapter and AbstractGroupReaderAdapter share many of the association actions.
-Indicators share the ability to associate Groups, Indicators, SecurityLabels, Tags, VictimAssets, and Attributes.
+Indicators share the ability to associate Groups, Indicators, Security Labels, Tags, Victim Assets, and Attributes.
 The listings below are some distinctions or subtle differences.

 All Indicators in the ThreatConnect API have a uniqueId data type of